salandered/Godot-Souls-like-Game-Template/.github/instructions/main.instructions.md

 ## Version compliance
 We use Godot version 4.5.
 Usually this means any 4+ info will be compatable.
-Important: Changes should be according to the official documentation: https://docs.godotengine.org/en/stable/
+Important: Changes should be according to the official docs: https://docs.godotengine.org/en/stable/

 ## Project structure
 All scripts and logic are in "logic/" folder.
 You don't need to see any other root folders.